Australian Art Union lottery history: growth, regulation & licensed operators 2026

 Prize Home Market Growth: Numbers and Trends

-The prize home lottery sector has grown consistently over the past two decades.
-Prize values have escalated dramatically.
-In 2006, the average prize home was worth $800,000.
-By 2026, draws regularly offer $2–$3 million homes, with some reaching $15.5 million.
+Prize home lotteries have grown steadily over twenty years.
+Prize values have jumped dramatically.
+In 2006, homes were worth about $800,000.
+By 2026, draws offer $2–$3 million homes.
+Some reach $15.5 million.

 Year Avg Prize Home Value Typical Ticket Price Est. Draws/Year